textstat/textstat/README.md

 textstat.crawford(text)
 ```

-Returns the Crawford score for the text
+Returns the Crawford score for the text.

 Returns an estimate of the years of schooling required to understand the text.